yogmel/advanced-javascript/README.md

 console.log(a) // returns true
 ```

-Whereas, if the variable is an object, a reference of it is passed down.
+Whereas, if the variable is an object or an array, a reference of it is passed down.

-However, one can not change/reassign the object itself, or where the object, points to, just its **properties**.
+However, if the object/array is reassigned, then it loses its reference.
+Only changing its **properties** will keep its reference.

 ```javascript
 "use strict";